magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-over-tech.md

 	*	Inline translations

 ## Prerequisite for your development, build, and production systems
-For file permissions and ownership to work properly across your systems, you must either:
+File permissions and ownership must be consistent across development, build, and production systems.
+To make this work, you must either:

 *   Set up the same Magento file system owner user name on all systems _and_ make sure the web server runs as the same user on all systems
 *   Change permissions on each system as necessary using the following guidelines: